kikicodes16/Rokudev-samples/README.md

 > :house: :house: :house: + :arrow_up_small: :arrow_up_small: + :arrow_forward: :arrow_backward: + :arrow_forward:  :arrow_backward: + :arrow_forward:

 Follow the steps to activate developer mode on your Roku device.
-Save the IP address at the end of the process (_example: `http://192.168.0.8`_)
+Save this IP address at the end of the process `http://192.168.0.8`_)

 Enter the following IP address in a web browser, log-in with username `rokudev` and password 'abcd'